Harvard Extension Courses in Computer Science

 This course examines how current software engineering methods approach structuring and managing software projects, from requirements gathering to production release.
 Formal methods in software engineering have a long history, from the older waterfall method to the current agile methods.
 Students collaborate in small teams to define an architectural model and a project plan, and then implement a system while practicing techniques in software engineering.
 They present to the Extension School's Master of Liberal Arts, software engineering faculty committee based on the course project.

 Prerequisites: Registration is limited to officially admitted candidates in the Master of Liberal Arts, software engineering, capstone track.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing, have completed nine courses in the concentration including the software design requirement, and have proficiency in programming.
+Candidates must be in good academic standing, have completed nine degree courses including the software design requirement, and have proficiency in programming.
 Candidates who do not meet these degree requirements are dropped from the course.